tokeo/tokeo/README.md

 - `your_app/core/logic` - Space for your core application logic
 - `your_app/core/grpc/` - gRPC service definitions and implementations
 - `your_app/core/pages/` - Web interface pages and apis
-- `your_app/core/tasks/` - All implementations of actors, agents, automation, operations, performers and others
+- `your_app/core/tasks/` - Implementations of actors, agents, automations, operations, performers etc.
 - `your_app/core/utils/` - A place to put your overall tools and helper functions
 - `tests/` - Test suite to ensure reliability